4 min read | 25 January, 2021 By Andy Stewart

 The Equality Act of 2010 states that all candidates have the right to not be discriminated against.
 This gives the candidate protection from discrimination relating to age, race, religion, gender, disability, sex and sexual orientation.
 If you choose not to hire for any of these reasons you will be acting in direct contradiction to this law.

-Now that you have a grip of how to ask for a reference and the laws involved, what should you actually include in your reference request?
+Now that we've covered how to ask for a reference and the laws involved, what should you actually include in your reference request?

 In addition to this, you will want to know of any recent warnings—formal or informal.
 If these do exist, they could suggest the candidate may not be the fit you first expected, but should always be accompanied by full context.
 For balance, you should of course also ask about any noteworthy achievements or any weaknesses.
 Be wary of writing off an employee on their weakness, focus on their achievements instead.
 Remember, a weakness can always be improved.

-In accordance with the laws we have discussed, you will need explicit consent from the recruit to ask any If for any reason you do need to ask a former employer personal questions relating to your candidates racial origin, gender, age, religious beliefs or health, you will of course need explicit consent from the recruit.
+If for any reason you do need to ask a former employer personal questions relating to your candidates racial origin, gender, age, religious beliefs or health, you will of course need explicit consent from the recruit (in accordance with the previously mentioned laws).

 If you’ve sent your reference request, but are yet to receive a response after a week or so, then it's time to follow it up.